 • Salt – sign “SALT” by using your dominant hand to sprinkle an imaginary substance on the back of your non-dominant hand.

-See also How to cook rockfish fillet in oven
+See also How long to cook cubed sweet potatoes in crock pot

 Remember, ASL signs can vary slightly depending on regional or personal preferences, so it’s always a good idea to double-check with the Deaf community for the most commonly used signs in your area.